humdrum-tools/humdrum-documentation/guide/ch34/index.md

 simultaneities that have more semitone (interval-class 1) relations and fewer tritone (interval-class 6) relations.
-As before, we might translate his scores to pitch-class notation, fill-out the sonorities using **ditto**, and then determine the associated interval vectors for each sonority.
+As before, we might translate his scores to pitch-class notation, fill-out the sonorities using <span class="tool">ditto</span>, and then determine the associated interval vectors for each sonority.
 Interval vectors without semitone relations will have a zero in the first vector position (i.e., \<0\.....\>) whereas interval vectors without tritone relations will have a zero in the last position